May 23: This interview segment I filmed with

 Malaika Oringo in New York during the UNGA

 is now broadcasting.
-We discuss trafficking and
+We discuss trafficking,

-climate change.
-Many thanks to the Manhattan
+climate change, and GBV.
+Many thanks to the

-Neighborhood Network (MNN).
+Manhattan Neighborhood Network (MNN).

 Apr 23: Presented the virtual-learning modules I created for OSCE/ODIHR on the margins of the 23rd Conference of the Alliance against Trafficking in Persons.
 The program will be on EdX.
 Click here for the pptx and here for a note from ODIHR Director Matteo Mecacci.